SFDO-Tooling/CumulusCI/docs/robotframework.rst

 Log Page Object Keywords
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Example: :code:`Load Page Object Keywords`
+Example: :code:`Log Page Object Keywords`

 This keyword is primarily a debugging tool.
 When called it will log each of the keywords for the current page object.